JaredNgwj/SC1015/README.md

 ### 7. Learning Insights

 During this project, we learnt about what overfitting was and how it could impact our model performance.
-We also learnt about the methods, such as `KFolds and Lasso`, and how to utilize these methods to overcome our overfitting problem.
+We also learnt about methods, such as `KFolds and Lasso`, and how to utilize these methods to overcome our overfitting problem.

 We learnt how to use `Silhouette score and Hierarchical Clustering model` to help us answer our data science questions and provide better analysis with the use of these methods.